adisorn242/2026_WQU_CapstoneProject/Capstone Project Code/README.md

 - Analysis of Sharpe Ratio, Sortino Ratio, and Maximum Drawdown.
 - Performance Summary

-_Research Environment:_
+**_Research Environment:_**

-The research findings are based on the following library versions:
+The research findings are based on the library versions specified in the requirements.txt file:

 - joblib==1.5.3
 - numpy==2.0.2